Cancer Council Queensland provides a range of services and programs to people affected by cancer, their family, and friends.

 Mostly, our programs and services are provided at no cost.
 Where there is a cost for a service we deliver, this will be explained to you prior to your acceptance of the service.

-As a Cancer Council Queensland Service User, you have several rights.
-Service Users have a right to:
+As a Cancer Council Queensland Client, you have several rights.
+Clients have a right to:

 - Be informed and participate in decision-making: to participate in and contribute to decision-making, including how to use the information provided.

 - Be listened to and understood: to receive clear, easy to understand information and support which promotes, upholds, and respects each individual person’s rights to freedom of expression, self-determination, and decision-making.

 - Be treated with dignity, respect, and courtesy: to receive services in a professional, courteous, and caring manner that respects and appreciates each person’s individuality regardless of social status, age, gender, race, sexual preference, religion, cultural and linguistic background, political beliefs, mental health, or any disabilities.